 Throttlemeister.
 Have substantial weight, fit both ends of the handlebars (friction adjusting for right side); look fancy, cost $$$, and can work well on reducing vibration, and are easily adjustable for friction amounts.
 I have a set on my K1100LT.
 I tend to forget which way to turn them to change the friction amount, you probably won't.
 These are NOT wrist/palm rests; I also have one of those.
 (414) 464-6060, FAX (414) 464-9423; www.throttlemeister.com; Marker Machine, Inc. 5240 N. 124th St. Milwaukee, WI 53225.
 These also can replace the stock BMW weighted bar ends on those models using them.

 Lighter carburetor springs are available ....they are not the same for 32 and 40 mm carburetors.
 Check with your dealership; or, Ted Porter's Beemershop in California, etc. There is a type 606 for the 32 mm carburetors that have 3 digit model numbers; a type 908 for the earlier 2 digit 32 mm types, and a type 312 for the 40 mm carbs.

-BTW....the 'Land of Lincoln BMW Rally' was nice, small, great group.
+BTW....the 'Land of Lincoln BMW Rally' was nice, small, great group of folks.

-On the way back from that Rally (Starved Rock State Park), we went by a different route, which Oak remembers as Beecher Peotone Road.
+On the way back from that Rally (at Starved Rock State Park), we went by a different route, which Oak remembered as Beecher Peotone Road.
 We raced a storm back to Oak & Tigers house.
 It was bright, sunny, & QUITE hot.
-Oak remembers the sky being painted in two colors, & towards the East, clear blue, towards the West, pitch black ....SOLID BLACK.
+Oak remembered the sky being painted in two colors, & towards the East, clear blue, towards the West, pitch black ....SOLID BLACK.
 So, Easterly we went, at a VERY high rate of speed indeed, racing that storm ....to I-57, then North to Monee, then back roads to Oak's....& quickly into the garage...

 Return to Technical Articles LIST Page